Aircraft Design Accidents In Buffalo, New York

-In the Event of An Accident Resulting from Defective Aircraft Design, the Personal Injuries Lawyers at the Dietrich Law Firm P.C., Recognized as a Best Law Firm of America, Are Your Best Advocates.
+In the Event of An Accident Resulting from Defective Aircraft Design, the Personal Injuries Lawyers at the Dietrich Law Firm P.C.
+Are Your Best Advocates.

 The Federal Aviation Administration, in charge of aircraft safety regulations across the United States, brought a $5.4 million fine against Boeing after defective airplane parts caused two catastrophic crashes.
 Over 170 people died as a result of the defective wing components.
 Loss of life as a result of an airplane crash is calamitous in any instance, but when the crash might have been averted, the loss becomes even more tragic.